-The Australian Government has established a legislative framework to enable offshore infrastructure projects1 to be undertaken in Australian Commonwealth waters (>3 nautical miles from shore, extending to the boundary of Australia's exclusive economic zone).
+The Australian Government has established a legislative framework to enable offshore infrastructure projects1 to be undertaken in Australian Commonwealth waters (>3 nautical miles from shore).
 This guidance has been developed to explain the requirements and interactions between the Offshore Electricity Infrastructure Act 2021 (OEI Act) and the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) licensing and environmental approvals processes.
-The guidance is part of a suite of guidance prepared by the Australian Government to support offshore renewables proponents.
+The guidance is part of a suite of guidance prepared by the Australian Government to support proponents.